rigel-eva/YATDS/README.md

 ## Controls

-Arrow keys - Move your ship around</br>
+Arrow keys/WASD - Move your ship around</br>
+Z/Space Bar - Shoots

 ## Debug Commands
 The Following commands need to be put into the web console to work: